-- Explore with Dr John Wreglesworth the 'Russian soul' in politics, religion, society, literature, music and dance, urbanism, art and architecture. - Trace the urban development of Moscow and St Petersburg, the first looking inward and to the eastern tradition, and the latter a great Classical and Baroque city that engaged with the west. - Walk through Moscow's Red Square to tour Ivan the Terrible's remarkable St Basil's Cathedral. - Spend a day at the Moscow Kremlin, the historic heart of this extraordinary nation and the seat of power; visit several of the cathedrals and the bishop's palace; marvel at the exquisite Faberge eggs and other Imperial treasures in the Armoury Museum; enjoy a special visit to the State Diamond Fund. - Visit the Pushkin Museum (Moscow) and the Hermitage Museum (St Petersburg), two of the world's greatest art collections, including works by Da Vinci, Titian, Rubens, Rembrandt, Monet and Matisse. - Explore the great Russian Art collections in the bountiful Tretyakov Galleries (Moscow) and Russian Museum (St Petersburg). - Investigate the recent history of the USSR with an extraordinary visit deep underground to the Moscow Tagansky Command Post from which the Soviet Empire would be run if the Americans mounted an atomic attack on Russia. - Journey to Sergiev Posad to the Trinity Lavra of St Sergius, one of the most important monastic complexes in Russia. - Encounter the magnificent old cathedral and Kremlin of Novgorod, its beautiful small churches, and fascinating vernacular wood architecture; - Wonder at the opulence of great Romanov palaces: Peter the Great's Monplaisir at Peterhof, Catherine the Great's Palace at Tsarskoye Selo (Pushkin) and Paul's Pavlovsk. - Cruise the waterways of St Petersburg and visit the Peter-Paul Fortress, the original site of Peter the Great's new city. - Tour the fascinating Yusapov Palace (St Petersburg), where the luxurious staterooms contrast with the basement where Rasputin was assassinated. - Be inspired by the places where Tolstoy, Dostoevsky, Tchaikovsky, Rimsky- Korsakov, Mussorgsky and Stravinsky lived, worked, set their masterpieces and are buried (Novodevichy Cemetery, Moscow & Tikhvin Cemetery, St Petersburg). - Contrast the varied architecture of St Petersburg's cathedrals, from the Neo-classical St Isaacs Cathedral to the Slavic revival Church on the Spilled Blood. - Enjoy 2 performances in historic 19th century theatres the opera La Traviata at the Bolshoi Theatre in Moscow and the ballet La Fille Mal Garde at the Mikhailovsky Theatre in St Petersburg, as well as a folk show at the Nikolaevsky Palace in St Petersburg.
+- This tour is led by Dr Adrian Jones, specialised in Russian history, with the assistance of Diane Perelsztejn. - Explore the 'Russian soul' in politics, religion, society, literature, music and dance, urbanism, art and architecture. - Enjoy 3 performances in historic 19th century theatres the Bolshoi Theatre in Moscow and the Mariinsky and Mihailovsky Theatres in St Petersburg. - Walk through Moscow's Red Square to tour Ivan the Terrible's remarkable St Basil's Cathedral. - Spend a day at the Moscow Kremlin; marvel at the exquisite Fabergé eggs and other Imperial treasures in the Armoury Museum, and enjoy a special visit to the State Diamond Fund. - Visit two of the world's greatest art collections, housing works by Da Vinci, Titian, Rubens, Rembrandt, Monet and Matisse - the Pushkin Museum in Moscow and the Hermitage Museum in St Petersburg. - Explore the great collections of Russian Art in Moscow's Tretyakov Galleries and St Petersburg's Russian Museum. - Investigate the recent history of the USSR with an extraordinary visit deep underground to the Moscow Tagansky Command Post. - Journey to Sergiev Posad to the Trinity Lavra of St Sergius, one of the most important monastic complexes in Russia. - Spend 2 days in historic Novgorod, exploring its old cathedral and Kremlin, its beautiful small churches, and fascinating vernacular wood architecture. - Visit the great Romanov palaces: Peter the Great's Monplaisir at Peterhof, Catherine the Great's Palace at Tsarskoye Selo and Paul's Pavlovsk. - Cruise the waterways of St Petersburg and visit the Peter-Paul Fortress, the original site of Peter the Great's new city. - Tour the Yusapov Palace, where the luxurious staterooms contrast with the basement where Rasputin was assassinated. - Visit the Faberge Museum in St Petersburg, an extraordinary collection of masterpieces from the master jeweller's studio. - Be inspired by the places where Tolstoy, Dostoevsky, Tchaikovsky, Rimsky-Korsakov, Mussorgsky and Stravinsky lived, worked, set their masterpieces and are buried.